shelvacu/logchat/Readme.md

 ### Security?

-The extremely secure Base64 encryption algorithm is used for end-to-point-to-point-to-end encryption.
+The extremely secure Base64 encryption algorithm is used for transmitting messages.

+Also this method is so ~~bizarre~~ unique that you could also call it security by obscurity.